Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 - Price appropriately: Position yourself based on your training, experience, and target client

-Research local competitors, consider your costs, and set prices that allow you to earn at least $50–$75 per hour (accounting for admin time, refunds, no-shows).
+Research local competitors, consider your costs, and set prices that allow you to earn at least $50 to $75 per hour (accounting for admin time, refunds, no-shows).

 Avoiding Common Pricing Mistakes